kolkhis/tech-notes/ato/ato.md

   an open-source maintainer
 - Linux Tips and Tricks: A collection of miscellaneous Linux tips presented by engineers and content creators
-- Remotely Connecting to a Homelab: Using Tailscale to set up **secure** ingress into my homelab (or any other device)
+- Remotely connecting to a Homelab: Using Tailscale to set up **secure** ingress into my homelab (or any other device)

-It was not just technical topics that I learned about either.
+It was not just technical insights that I walked away with.
 Some of the most valuable things I learned were non-technical.

 - How to get involved with open-source projects
 - How tech professionals network
 - How to be a non-code-contributing member of a community
 - ...among other things.

+Overall, ATO gave me a broader understanding of both the technical and human sides of open source.

 ## Summary